Syednazeerahmed/weather-app/README.md

 # weather-app

-This is an mini-project for college which will show you weather.
+This is a mini-project for college which will show you current weather and forecast of next four days of any city.